“I wasn't looking for a career change. I was looking for an improv class.”

 It is the self, insisting on more than you have given it.

 What I recognized, in that moment, was the full weight of what I'd been carrying.
-I had spent 25 years building an exceptional career in media sales, rising from sales executive to VP of a small rep firm, to founding my own company, counting Esquire, HGTV, and Town & Country among my clients.
-By every external measure, I had succeeded.
-And the further I climbed, the more hollow it felt.
+I had spent 25 years building an exceptional career in media sales, rising from sales executive to VP of a small rep firm, to founding my own company, My clients included Esquire, HGTV, and Town & Country among others.
+By every external measure, successful.
+And the further I climbed, it felt like something was missing.

 What I hadn't been able to name was this: the gifts that made me effective in sales were never really sales gifts.
-My ability to hear what people weren't saying, to feel the subtext beneath what was expressed, to understand what was driving someone's behavior - - those came from somewhere older and deeper.
+My ability to hear what people weren't saying, to feel the subtext beneath what was expressed, to understand what was driving someone's behavior: these came from somewhere older and deeper.
 They had been pressed into the service of revenue goals when what they were built for was something else entirely.

-I had studied psychology in college because I was fascinated by a question I couldn't stop asking: why do people make choices that work against them?
-I had found Carl Jung and never fully left him.
-I understood, intellectually, that the unconscious shapes everything - every stuck pattern, every repeated dynamic, every moment of self-sabotage we attribute to bad luck or circumstance.
+I had studied psychology in college because I was fascinated by a question I couldn't stop asking: “Why do people make choices that work against them?”
+I had found Carl Jung and never left him.
+I understood, intellectually, that the unconscious shapes everything: every stuck pattern, every repeated dynamic, every moment of self-sabotage we attribute to bad luck or circumstance.
 I understood it.
-I just hadn't yet found the form through which to work with it.
+The map was clear.
+The door wasn’t.

 I also understood it personally.
 I could see my own unconscious patterns operating against the very things I said I wanted.
 I could see the fear beneath my inertia.
 What I didn't have was a guide, someone who could help me see what I couldn't see from inside my own life.

 The leaders I work with are not failing.
 They are, by most measures, succeeding.
-They are also operating from psychological patterns they cannot fully see - patterns that were adaptive once and are now quietly limiting them.
+They are also operating from psychological patterns they cannot fully see: adaptive once, and now quietly limiting them.
 The restlessness they feel is not a malfunction.
 It is information.
 It is the self, insisting on more than what it has been allowed.

 I know that restlessness from the inside.
 I also know what becomes possible when you finally stop managing it and start listening to it.